aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/_index.md

 Customize task properties effortlessly by learning how to set MS Project attributes for new tasks using Aspose.Tasks for Java.
 Our comprehensive guide ensures you can tailor your project management experience.
 [Explore the guide here.](./set-attributes-new-tasks/)

 ## Mastering MS Project Time Scale Count in Aspose.Tasks
 Effectively manage time scale count in MS Project using Aspose.Tasks for Java.
-Optimize project visualization and management effortlessly with our step-by-step tutorial.
+Optimize project visualization and management effortlessly with our step‑by‑step tutorial.
 [Master time scale count here.](./set-time-scale-count/)

 ## Update & Reschedule MS Project in Aspose.Tasks
 Stay on top of your projects by learning how to update and reschedule MS Project files programmatically with Aspose.Tasks for Java.
 Our guide ensures a smooth process for efficient project management.
 [Stay updated here.](./update-project-reschedule-work/)